 American College Dublin (ACD) is a small, private college whose size allows it to cater to students’ individual needs.
 Class sizes are small, allowing for personal attention by professors.
 ACD prides itself on an exceptional teacher-student ratio of 1:15.
 The student body, consisting mostly of Irish students, also includes a substantial percentage of international students.
 Additionally, there are a number of American students who are pursuing their degrees at the College.
 ACD’s wide course selection and convenient enrollment process attract a diverse student body.
 Individuals from around the globe enter ACD to embark upon an educational and cultural journey.

-Courses are available in history, literature, psychology, sociology, business, political science, math, and languages.
-A 3 credit hour European Study Tour of Italy is included as part of your program.
+Courses are available in accounting, business, creative writing, event management, finance, history, literature, hospitality, Irish studies, and performing arts.
 Internships of 6-12 credit hours are also available with many Irish businesses in Dublin.

 Kansai Gaidai University is located in Hirakata, a city of over 400,000 in central Japan.
 Positioned midway between Osaka, Japan’s second largest metropolis, and Kyoto and Nara, the ancient capitals of Japan, Kansai Gaidai’s campus is in the commercial and cultural heart of Japan.
 This makes it an excellent starting point from which to begin your exploration of a land that, by anyone’s standards, is truly fascinating.

 Kansai Gaidai is a private, non-profit, coeducational institution accredited by the Japanese Ministry of Education.
 Its Asian Studies Program is specifically designed for international students, with programs for one semester or one academic year.
 Over 400 international students from affiliate schools around the world participate in this program every year.
 Study abroad opportunities at Kansai Gaidai are available for the fall and spring semesters.